S-2197

 2026-01-23

-Rhode Island S 2197 — Oversight of Artificial Intelligence Technology in Mental Health Care Act
+Rhode Island S 2197 — An Act Relating to Behavioral Healthcare, Developmental Disabilities and Hospitals — Oversight of Artificial Intelligence Technology in Mental Health Care Act

-Regulates the use of artificial intelligence by licensed mental health professionals in Rhode Island.
-Licensed professionals may use AI only for administrative and supplementary support tasks, and must maintain full responsibility for all interactions, outputs, and data use.
+Regulates the use of artificial intelligence in mental health care settings in Rhode Island.
+Licensed mental health professionals may use AI only for administrative and supplementary support tasks, and must maintain full responsibility for all AI interactions, outputs, and data use.
 AI is categorically prohibited from making independent therapeutic decisions, directly interacting with clients in therapeutic communication, generating treatment plans, or detecting emotions or mental states.
-Before using AI to record or transcribe therapy sessions, written informed consent from the patient (or parent/guardian) is required.
+Written informed consent is required before AI is used to record or transcribe therapeutic sessions.
 No person or entity may offer therapy or psychotherapy services through AI unless conducted by a licensed professional.
-The Director of the Department of Health has investigative authority, and confidentiality violations are subject to existing penalties under § 5-37.3-9.
+The Director of Health enforces through investigation authority, with confidentiality violations subject to existing penalties under § 5-37.3-9.
 The chapter does not apply to religious counseling, peer support, or self-help materials.

 Summary

-Regulates the use of artificial intelligence by licensed mental health professionals in Rhode Island.
-Licensed professionals may use AI only for administrative and supplementary support tasks, and must maintain full responsibility for all interactions, outputs, and data use.
+Regulates the use of artificial intelligence in mental health care settings in Rhode Island.
+Licensed mental health professionals may use AI only for administrative and supplementary support tasks, and must maintain full responsibility for all AI interactions, outputs, and data use.
 AI is categorically prohibited from making independent therapeutic decisions, directly interacting with clients in therapeutic communication, generating treatment plans, or detecting emotions or mental states.
-Before using AI to record or transcribe therapy sessions, written informed consent from the patient (or parent/guardian) is required.
+Written informed consent is required before AI is used to record or transcribe therapeutic sessions.
 No person or entity may offer therapy or psychotherapy services through AI unless conducted by a licensed professional.
-The Director of the Department of Health has investigative authority, and confidentiality violations are subject to existing penalties under § 5-37.3-9.
+The Director of Health enforces through investigation authority, with confidentiality violations subject to existing penalties under § 5-37.3-9.
 The chapter does not apply to religious counseling, peer support, or self-help materials.

 Enforcement & Penalties